 Welcome to the Alan Rinehart site

-He has released four solo CDs (“Renaissance Masters and Latin Romantics”, “Musical Banquet”, “The Golden Century” and “Soliloquies and Dreams”) and one CD with the Vancouver Guitar Quartet that have received international critical praise; His latest solo CD featuring the music of 18th century lutenist Sylvius Leopold Weiss was released in September 2021.
+He has released five solo CDs (“Renaissance Masters and Latin Romantics”, “Musical Banquet”, “The Golden Century”, “Soliloquies and Dreams” and “Spanish Recital”) and one CD with the Vancouver Guitar Quartet that have received international critical praise; His latest solo CD featuring the music of 18th century lutenist Sylvius Leopold Weiss was released in September 2021.
 March of 2023 saw the release of “Musick to Delight”, a recording devoted to the lute music of Elizabethan and Jacobean England.

 Alan Rinehart is a co-founder of The Vancouver Guitar Quartet that became a regular part of the Vancouver and Western Canadian music scene in the late 1980’s with many concert and radio appearances including a broadcast concert on CBC’s ARTS NATIONAL, and enthusiastically acclaimed performances as featured artists in the host pavilion at EXPO 86.
 After an hiatus of a number of years the Quartet reformed in 1996 and released its debut recording “Estampas” in 1999.
 The Quartet disbanded in 2003.